Ritikthakur01/GuruCool/README.md

 2. Do npm init to set project config accordingly.
 3. Put values of all variables that are shown in enviroment.js,  You have to make your own config.env file and store all related varibles with its values init. or you can store values of varibles in enviroment varibles.(set value of production object if you run this in production mode).
 4. To run project in developer mode type "npm run dev (through nodemon) or npm start".
-5. To run project in production mode type "npm run prod_start". (make sure you put all value of production varibles that are in config.env file)

 ## Additional 🦖
 - Animated UI